Great Ayton History Society

 The Great Ayton History Society website was created by a team of local residents to tell the story of Great Ayton and record information on the local history in the parishes of Great and Little Ayton

-Great Ayton History Society were approached by ReefTV, the production company heading Britain's Channel 4 documentary 'Hidden Villages' which aired in 2016, to apply for their next production and competition 'Village of the Year 2017' which is to be presented by Penelope Keith accompanied by a team of judges.
-An application has been submitted by Ian Pearce, Secretary of the History Society.
+In 2017 Great Ayton History Society were approached by ReefTV, the production company heading Britain's Channel 4 documentary 'Hidden Villages' which aired in 2016, to apply for their next production and competition 'Village of the Year 2017' which is to be presented by Penelope Keith accompanied by a team of judges.
+An application was submitted by Ian Pearce, Secretary of the History Society and Great Ayton got through to the final stages!
 You can read the full news article here

 Great Ayton History Society record information is made available to a wider audience through public presentations and exhibitions, guided walks and publications.
 The group meets on alternate Wednesdays from 9:30am in the Friends’ Meeting House on Great Ayton High Green.
 Everybody is welcome should they be interested in increasing their knowledge of local history in the area.